 Pharmacology And Medical Research:

 Cell membranes that contain phosphatidylserine have been correlated with a downregulation of acetylcholinesterase activity .
 This contributes to an increase in acetylcholine levels in the brain.

 This has been backed up in several studies showing a marked increase in acetylcholine levels in aged rat brains [10 - 12].

-In healthy adults, 2 weeks of 400 mg doses of phosphatidylserine were shown to increase the processing speed (20% improvement), and cognitive accuracy (13% imporvement in correct responses) .
+In healthy adults, 2 weeks of 400 mg doses of phosphatidylserine were shown to increase the processing speed (20% improvement), and cognitive accuracy (13% improvement of incorrect responses) .

 In rat studies, phosphatidylserine was shown to improve the memory and learning ability at a dose of 50 mg/kg.
 This was tested using several different studies including light-avoidance, open-field and Y mazes, as well as avoidance tests. .

-Double blind studies have showed marked improvements in EEG parameters for patients with Parkinson's disease after taking bovine phosphatidylserine .
+Double-blind studies have shown marked improvements in EEG parameters for patients with Parkinson's disease after taking bovine phosphatidylserine .